 Also read: How To Build A Gaming PC

 AMD vs Intel – A Bit About Each Company

 First off, we’ll talk about who these companies are and what they do.
 Although people new to computers might not know this, there is actually little difference between what AMD and Intel produce and sell on the market today.
 Both of these companies manufacture CPUs (Central Processing Units).
 If you’ve never heard of this before, it’s the part of your computer that does all the computations and calculations.

 Each CPU has different capabilities and can vary in speed and power.
 These differences are what make each company better than the other in their function and cause them to be able to charge a bit more for their products.

 Also read: How To Build A Laptop.

-Intel also owns their own brand name which they coined back when they first released their Pentium line of chips.
+Intel also owns its own brand name which it coined back when it first released its Pentium line of chips.
 This means that if you do a search for “core i7” on Amazon, most likely the top results will be Intel CPUs.